smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.6.2 =
+Update to eliminate the “Powered by Gatey” label on Sign-In / Sign-Up pages—no branding, even on the free tier.

 = 1.6.1 =
 Update to see a clear description of what “Custom provider name” is and where to find it in the Cognito console.